prroos/ttehnika2019/vuejs-spring-boot/cors-example/README.md

 ```
 (from the root of example project)
 ./gradlew bootRun
-OR IN WINDOWS
-.\gradlew bootRun
 ```

-Go to `http://localhost:9000` in browser
+Go to `http://localhost:8081` in browser